 It really is so much more rewarding to take the Luang Prabang to Chiang Mai slow boat not to mention more comfortable than the bumpy bus!
 In fact the boat from Thailand to Laos should be seen as more of an experience in itself rather than just a method of transport!

-One of the coolest things we found about the Chiang Mai to Luang Prabang slow boat what that the international border runs down the river.
+One of the coolest things we found about the Chiang Mai to Luang Prabang slow boat what that the international border runs down the river for the last few hours of the trip.

 This means that you will actually have been traversing in and out of each country as you meander down the river, it’s quite a nice feeling to know that on one side of you is Laos and the other is Thailand.
 Often there is some quite noticeable differences which is fascinating to see and what makes the slow boat to Laos such a great trip.